Chapter 1:

 “No.”

-Where pine trees once stood decorated with tinsel and strings of lights amongst oversized, colorful Christmas iconography – the presents, sleighs, and a jolly, jiggling, white-bearded man from across the sea – people now milled on the streets, tourist and citizen, child to elder, enjoying the freedom from responsibility gifted liberally at night and especially now, with the end of the school term.
+Where pine trees once stood decorated with tinsel and strings of lights amongst oversized, colorful Christmas iconography – the presents, sleighs, and a jiggling, jolly, white-bearded man from across the sea – people now milled on the streets, tourist and citizen, child to elder, enjoying the freedom from responsibility gifted liberally at night, and especially now with the end of the school term.
 Cars and taxis travelled one way or the other while those same people waited to cross.
 On the horizon rose the new year.
-A time of change.
-A moment to choose; to give affection, if one thought worthy, and perhaps, also, to receive it.

-Kira’s hand slipped up to her throat pushing low her sweater’s black collar on its way, reminding herself of the necklace wrapped there.
+Kira’s hand slipped up to her throat, pushing low her sweater’s black collar on its way, reminding herself of the necklace wrapped there.
 The gold was cold against her fingertips, spaced out by engraved script in the metal.

 She understood the ritual by now, that courting dance passed on from man to man through blood.
-Taking enough nervous yet calculated steps around an intimate question until it needed no asking; only a response from the one who sat watching themselves become encircled in that trapped, treaded path, waiting – as was christened with a term conceived by her former classmates – demurely.
-She envied Arata the bold maneuverings he’d been born to.
-She had decided long ago the tradition did not suit her.
+Taking enough nervous yet calculated steps around an intimate question until it needed no asking, only a response from the one who sat watching themselves become encircled in that trapped, treaded path, waiting – as was christened with a term conceived by her former classmates – demurely.

 “Would you like a hug?”